EmCarlss/HICP_Voyager/README.md

 # HICP Voyager - Dashboard for the european HICP index

-A simple dashboard for the Harmonised Index of Consumer Prices (HICP).
+A simple inflation dashboard for the Harmonised Index of Consumer Prices (HICP).

 Version 1.3:
 - functionality to produce graph for annual rates of change (including Ribe contributions)